mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    :align: left

    Date, Description
+   22-10-26, Do not connect to `mongocryptd` if shared library is loaded.
    22-06-30, Add behavior for automatic AWS credential loading in ``kmsProviders``.
    22-06-29, Clarify bulk write operation expectations for ``rewrapManyDataKey()``.
    22-06-27, Remove ``createKey``.